-First, I should note that there is some uncertainty around the future value of Alaska Mileage Plan, as the airline prepares to join Oneworld on March 31, we’re still awaiting the award charts for redemptions on their new partners’ routes.
+I should note that there’s some uncertainty around the future value of Alaska Mileage Plan.
+Since Alaska has joined Oneworld on March 31, we’re still awaiting the award charts for redemptions on their new partners’ routes.

 However, Gary Leff from View from the Wing quotes Ray Lane, Alaska’s external relations communications manager, that “there are no planned changes to current Oneworld partner award pricing for March 31,” and indeed we haven’t seen any unexpected adjustments yet.
 Lane also said that any changes will be announced with at least 90 days’ notice.

 At these rates, it would make sense to buy miles if you have a specific high-value redemption planned.
 Buying at around 2 cents per mile sounds steep, but not when you’re confident that the value will outstrip the cost many times over.

-Even if you’re starting from scratch and need to buy all of the miles required for this ticket, under a 60% promotion the cost of the miles would be US$1,295 including tax, not far off from their baseline value.
+Even if you’re starting from scratch and need to buy all of the miles required for this ticket, with a 60% promotion the cost of the miles would be US$1,300 including tax, not far off from their baseline value.